FMMT666/Worffler-Benchmark/README.md

 ### Wat?

-While working on a syllables based wordlist generator and shuffler, I just became curious about the performance of different programming languages.
+While working on a syllables based wordlist generator and shuffler, I just became curious about the disk-read and string concatenation performance of different programming languages.

 Because the size of the files is in the giga to tera range, the rules are simple: